esc/PyDataBerlin2014-bloscpack-talk/slides.rst

   * BLZ / bcolz
   * Parquet

-* Fast, partial loading (from disk or network)
+* Fast, partial loading from disk or network
-* Reduced disk size
+* Reduced storage requirements
-* But: need to chose the right codec
+* But: need to chose the *right codec™*
 * A Bloscpack file could translate directly to a serialized column

 TODO